alvaro-saez/ih_datamadpt1121_project_m3/README.md

 - table: width of top of diamond relative to widest point (43--95)

 - city: city where the diamonds is reported to be sold.

+## **3 - Ins pect our data*

+REMEMBER OUR GOAL --> To predict the price, so we are going to study how the different features are correlated with the price.
+I have use TABLEAU and SEABORN.

+**A) Correlation coeficient:**